New report: The State of Creative Effectiveness

 It almost goes without saying that emotion is at the root of buying.
 People buy things to feel good (retail therapy), to show their social status and to feel like they belong.

 However, some purchases require more thought than others.
-While human behavior is rarely linear, we can still learn from these typical behaviors:
+While human behavior is rarely linear, we can still learn from these four typical behaviors for common patterns that influence how ads should be crafted:

 Few people buy a new car on impulse, though they are willing to try new drink flavors without much thought.
 Understand how your products fit into your consumer’s buying behavior and use their behavior to improve your advertising.